apollographql/router/.changesets/feat_garypen_router_185_limit_metrics.md

-### Add new attributes to the Supergraph Selector Query attribute ([PR #5433](https://github.com/apollographql/router/pull/5433))
+### Add new values for the supergraph `query` selector ([PR #5433](https://github.com/apollographql/router/pull/5433))

-Adds support for four new attributes for the supergraph Query instrument:
+Adds support for four new values for the supergraph [`query` selector](https://www.apollographql.com/docs/router/configuration/telemetry/instrumentation/selectors#supergraph):
- - aliases (the number of aliases in the query)
+ - `aliases`: the number of aliases in the query
- - depth (the depth of the query)
+ - `depth`: the depth of the query
- - height (the height of the query)
+ - `height`: the height of the query
- - root_fields (the number of root_fields in the query)
+ - `root_fields`: the number of root fields in the query

-You can use this data to understand how your graph is used and to help determine where to set limits, if desired.
+You can use this data to understand how your graph is used and to help determine where to set limits.

 For example: